-HEADLONG PERFORMANCE INSTITUTE (HPI) is an intensive, semester in contemporary, collaborative performance.
-Founded and taught by working artists including the artistic directors of Headlong Dance Theater.
-We train dance and theatre artists by creating, performing, and seeing work (including a full schedule of performances in the Fringe Arts Festival) in the heart of Philadelphia's vibrant and internationally-known performance scene.
+HEADLONG PERFORMANCE INSTITUTE (HPI) is an intensive semester in contemporary, collaborative performance, founded and taught by working artists including the artistic directors of Headlong Dance Theater.
+We train dance and theater artists by creating, performing, and seeing work (including a full schedule of performances in the Fringe Arts Festival) in the heart of Philadelphia's vibrant and internationally-known performance scene.

 As a part of HPI you will join a creative community of artist citizens engaged with making new work and asking the intellectual, aesthetic, and social questions of live performance.

 HPI alumni include Camilla Dely, Chelsea & Magda, Alex Romania, Annie Wilson, among many other performance and thought leaders.
 The program includes our "Life of the Artist" workshops guiding a new generation of experimental, socially engaged performers to build a sustainable, balanced life as a working artist.

 Our faculty includes: Amy Smith, David Brick, Mark Lord, Nichole Canuso, Aaron Cromie, Emmanuelle Delpech, and guest artists Ishmael Houston Jones, and Eiko Otake, among others.